 Explore ways of writing a life with Miranda Doyle, whether that’s yours or someone else’s.
 Find the courage to tell your story, one that with honesty reaches out to others.

 Give life shape.
 What we have in front of us is a set with too many characters, more scene changes than feels possible to narrate, yet a tale that needs to be told.
-Using collected life stories like The Good Immigrant and Common People, we will, through writing prompts, assignments and feedback, find for you solutions.
+Through writing prompts, assignments and feedback, we will help you find solutions.
 We all have a story to tell, and it’s important that these stories are not lost.

 What will you do on the course?

 We’ll read and discuss extracts from life writing and memoir, Levy, Sedaris, Gidla to explore how other writers reach out to their readers.
+We will also look at some of the life stories from collections The Good Immigrant and Common People.
 In a safe environment, you will give and receive feedback from others to produce the beginnings of three new written pieces of life.